pardeike/Achtung2/README.md

 ---

-##### Stability and compatibility
+##### Known errors and bugs

 Achtung! is developed with the user in mind.
-Nobody is perfect and if Achtung! might not work as expected, you can always turn it on/off in the Mod Options without restarting RimWorld.
-You will also find a few other settings there that might make you happy.
+Nobody is perfect and if Achtung! might not work as expected, you can always turn it on/off in the Mod menu.
 To stay compatible with other mods, Achtung! was developed to stay out of its way and does not overwrite any essential functions.
 Instead, it reuses existing functionality and probably works with 99% of other mods out of the box.

+Here are the current problems and their workarounds for the current version:

+- v1.21 has its own job drivers which (without my knowledge) are saved to a save game when a colonists has an ongoing command

 ---